Dolphin Research

 Overall, $Rivian Automotive(RIVN.US) delivered a disappointing performance in the third quarter, with both revenue and gross margin falling short of market expectations.

-From the revenue perspective, although the average selling price (ASP) per vehicle increased slightly quarter-on-quarter, the increase was not significant, with the ASP rising only $3,000 to $86,000, below the market expectation of $90,000;
+In terms of revenue, the average selling price (ASP) per vehicle increased slightly quarter-over-quarter, but the rise was modest, with ASP per vehicle only rising by $3,000 to $86,000, below the market expectation of $90,000.

-the market believes that the increase mainly comes from the delivery of the 2025 R1 series starting this quarter:
+The market had anticipated the increase to come mainly from the delivery of the 2025 R1 series, which began this quarter:

-③ The 2025 R1 series has launched max/large battery versions and three-motor versions, improving the sales structure.
+③ The 2025 R1 series introduced max/large battery versions and a tri-motor version, improving the sales mix.

-However, according to Dolphin, the production sequence of the second-generation R1 is: first the standard version (low-priced LFP version), then the large battery version, while the three-motor version will not begin production until the end of the third quarter and the beginning of the fourth quarter, so the proportion of high-priced R1 series in this quarter is relatively low.
+However, according to Dolphin Research, the production sequence for the second-generation R1 prioritizes the standard version (lower-priced LFP version), followed by the large battery version, with the tri-motor version not starting production until late Q3 or early Q4.
+As a result, the proportion of higher-priced R1 models this quarter was relatively low.

-Moreover, the gross margin this quarter also fell short of expectations.
-The market believed that the gross margin could improve quarter-on-quarter to -33.5% due to cost reductions brought by the upgraded R1, but the actual gross margin this quarter was only -45%.
+Gross margin this quarter also fell short of expectations.
+The market had expected gross margin to improve to -33.5% quarter-over-quarter due to cost reductions from the upgraded R1, but the actual gross margin was only -45%.

-However, when excluding LCNRV adjustments and one-time impacts, the actual gross margin improved from -52% in the third quarter to -46% this quarter, mainly due to the increase in unit price and the decrease in variable costs.
-However, after delivering the 2025 R1 aimed at cost reduction this quarter, the extent of the decrease in variable costs was still relatively small, below Dolphin's expectations.
+Excluding LCNRV adjustments and one-time impacts, the actual gross margin improved by 6% from -52% in Q3 to -46% this quarter.
+The improvement was mainly driven by higher ASP and lower variable costs.
+However, even after delivering the cost-reducing 2025 R1, the decline in variable costs was still smaller than Dolphin Research had anticipated.

-What raises doubts for Dolphin is that RIVIAN still emphasizes the plan to achieve positive gross margin in the fourth quarter of 2024.
-Despite having delivered some 2025 R1s in the third quarter, RIVIAN's actual gross margin remains -46%.
-Dolphin believes that especially after RIVIAN lowered its full-year production expectations due to supply chain issues, it will be difficult for RIVIAN to achieve gross margin breakeven in the fourth quarter, which also raises doubts about the execution capability of RIVIAN's management.
+What raises doubts for Dolphin Research is that Rivian still insists on its plan to achieve positive gross margin in Q4 2024.
+Despite delivering some 2025 R1 models in Q3, the actual gross margin remains at -46%.
+Given that Rivian has already lowered its full-year production expectations due to supply chain issues, Dolphin Research believes it will be very difficult for Rivian to achieve breakeven gross margin in Q4.
+This also casts doubt on the execution capabilities of Rivian's management.

 The copyright of this article belongs to the original author/organization.